pu2clr/SI4735/README.md

 <BR>
 <BR>

-## Single Side Band (SSB) Support
+## Single Side Band (SSB) Methods

-__This library module is still under development__.

 This feature will work only on SI4735-D60.
 To use this feature, you have to apply  a specific SSB patch.
 Importantly, Silicon Labs only provides support and documentation on this content to some customers.
-Also it is important to say that the functions available here have not been tested yet.